Chilled Mango and Yogurt Rice

 Garnish:

-2 jalapeño peppers, seeded and cut into fine 1-inch strips
+• 2 jalapeños, seeded and cut into thin 1-inch strips

-To make the dressing, heat the ghee or olive oil in a small frying pan over medium heat.
-When hot, toss in the mustard seeds and ginger and fry until the mustard seeds turn gray and start to splutter.
+• To make the dressing, heat the ghee or olive oil in a small frying pan over medium heat.
+When hot, toss in the mustard seeds and ginger and fry until the mustard seeds turn gray and start to splutter — about 30 to 60 seconds.
 Pour over the rice and fold to mix.
 Chill.

-Serve cold or warmed up slightly in room temperature, sprinkled with cayenne and strips of jalapeño.
-Serves 8.
+• Serve cold or warmed up slightly in room temperature, sprinkled with cayenne and strips of jalapeño.

 8 comments: